 Community Arts Partnership’s CAP ArtSpace

-In the Tompkins Center for History and Culture.
+In the Tompkins Center for History and Culture’s Ithaca College Gallery, on the Commons

 For more information please go to artspartner.org